Hecuba (play): Plot

 The plot falls into two clearly distinguished parts: the Greeks' sacrifice of Hecuba's daughter, Polyxena, to the shade of Achilles, and the vengeance of Hecuba on Polymestor, the Thracian king.

 In popular culture

 A performance of Hecuba is a focus of the 2018 two-part comedy film A Bread Factory.

+The performance in this film uses the translation by Diane Arnson Svarlien.